16-19 Bursary Fund

-If your course fees have been remitted, i.e., funded by the government, then the FE-LSF cannot assist with the cost of equipment for your course, instead required equipment will be made available by the department in which you study.
+If your course fees have been remitted i.e. funded by the government, then the FE-LSF cannot assist with the cost of equipment, uniform and trip costs for your course.
+This will be made available by the department in which you study.

 19+ Advanced Learner Loan Bursary

 This bursary is geared towards assisting with travel & childcare costs associated with the completion of a learning aim.
 It is only open to those students who are funding a learning aim through the Advanced Learner Loans System.
 In exceptional cases students can request assistance with hardship.
-Advanced Learner Loan Bursary Fund is also used to fund in year Learner support, for more details contact Learner Services.
+Advanced Learner Loan Bursary Fund is also used to fund in year Learner support, for more details contact The Advice Centre

 Advanced Learner Loans